braph-software/BRAPH-2/tutorials/general/tut_gr_con_mp/readme.md

 > To upload the test connectivity multiplex data:
 > **c-f** navigate to the BRAPH 2.0 folder `pipelines`, **d** `connectivity multiplex`, **e** `Example data CON_MP XLS`, and **f** select the folder containing the connectivity matrices of one group `CON_MP_Group_1_XLS`.

-To open the GUI and upload the brain connectivity multiplex data, you can also do it from the command line (i.e., without opening an analysis pipeline) by typing the commands referenced below.
+Commands to open the GUI and upload the brain connectivity multiplex data:

 ```matlab
 gr = Group('SUB_CLASS', 'SubjectCON_MP');  % creates a new object Group with subjects with connectivity multiplex data, i.e., SubjectCON_MP.